chgodard/hesperos/README.md

-# Hesperos: OneShot Segmentation
+# Hesperos: *OneShot Segmentation* mode

  The ***OneShot Segmentation*** mode of the Hesperos plugin is a 2D version of the VoxelLearning method implemented in DIVA (see [our Github](https://github.com/DecBayComp/VoxelLearning) and latest article [Guérinot, C., Marcon, V., Godard, C., et al. (2022).
-New Approach to Accelerated Image Annotation by Leveraging Virtual Reality and Cloud Computing. _Frontiers in Bioinformatics_. doi:10.3389/fbinf.2021.777101](https://www.frontiersin.org/articles/10.3389/fbinf.2021.777101/full).
+New Approach to Accelerated Image Annotation by Leveraging Virtual Reality and Cloud Computing. _Frontiers in Bioinformatics_. doi:10.3389/fbinf.2021.777101](https://www.frontiersin.org/articles/10.3389/fbinf.2021.777101/full)).

 The principle is to accelerate annotation without prior information.
 The procedure consists of:

-    1. a rapid tagging of few pixels in the image with two labels : one for the structure of interest (named positives tags), and one for the other structures (named negatives tags).
+1. A **rapid tagging** of few pixels in the image with two labels: one for the structure of interest (named positive tags), and one for the other structures (named negative tags).

-    2. a training of a simple random forest classifier with these tagged pixels and their features (mean, gaussian, ...)
+2. A **training** of a simple random forest classifier with these tagged pixels and their features (mean, gaussian, ...)

-    3. a inference in all the pixels of the image to automatically segment the structure of interest.
+3. An **inference** in all the pixels of the image to automatically segment the structure of interest.
 The output is a probability image (0-255) of belonging to a specific class.

-    4. iterative corrections if needed
+4. Iterative corrections if needed

 <img src="materials/interface_tools_screenshots/hesperos_oneshot_interface.PNG" width="1000px"/>